al-obrien/website/content/authors/al-obrien/_index.md

 - Visitors
 ---

-Allen O'Brien is an infectious disease epidemiologist at Alberta Health.
-He has specifics interest in all things data, ranging from data engineering to data visualizations.
+I am an infectious disease epidemiologist working at the Ministry of Health in Alberta, Canada.
+I have a background in infectious disease and have long nurtured an interest in statistics, programming, and data science.
+I am using this site to catalog topics of interest to me and hopefully others too!